bloominstituteoftechnology/HTTP-Movies-Assignment/README.md

 ## Instructions

 - **Fork** this repository, then clone your fork.
+X
 - Run `npm install` to download dependencies.
+X
 - Run the server using `npm start`.
+X
 - In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
+X
 - Still inside the `client` folder run `npm start` to run the client application.
+X

 ### Part 1 - Updating A Movie: